tarantool/doc/doc/book/replication/repl_leader_elect.rst

 Automated leader election
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Automated leader election in Tarantool helps to guarantee that in a cluster
+Automated leader election in Tarantool helps guarantee that in a replica set
 there is at most one leader at any given moment of time.
 Leader is a writable node, and all other nodes are non-writable --
 they accept exclusively read-only requests.
 This can be useful when an application
-does not want to support master-master replication, and it is necessary to somehow
+doesn't want to support master-master replication, and it is necessary to
-ensure only one node will accept new transactions and commit them successfully.
+ensure that only one node accepts new transactions and commit them successfully.

-When election is enabled life cycle of the cluster is divided into so called 'terms'.
+When election is enabled, life cycle of a replica set is divided into so called 'terms'.
 Each term is described by a monotonically growing number.
-Each node, after first boot, has it equal 1.
+Each node, after first boot, has it equal to 1.
 When a node sees that it is not a leader,
 and there is no a leader available for some time, it increases the term,
 and starts new leader election round.

 Leader election happens via votes.
-Nodes, who started the election, vote for self, and send vote requests to other nodes.
+The node which started the election votes for itself and sends vote requests to other nodes.
-The ones, who got a vote request, vote for a first of them, and then can't do
+The ones, who got a vote request, vote for the first of them, and then can't do
 anything in the same term but wait for a leader being elected.
 If there is a node collected a quorum of votes, it becomes a leader,
 and notifies other nodes about that.
 Also a split-vote can happen,